OSOceanAcoustics/echopype/docs/source/installation.md

 ```

 :::{note}
-We are working on getting upgraded to 3.12 soon!
+We are working on adding support for Python 3.12 soon!
 :::

 :::{attention}